networknt/light-rest-4j/docs/content/tutorial/microservices.md

 #### API B

-Let's shutdown API C and complete API B. API B will call API D to fulfill its request so it needs to use Light Java Client module to call API D.
+Let's shutdown API C and complete API B. API B will call API D to fulfill its request so it needs to use light-4j Client module to call API D.

 Now let's update the generated DataGetHandler.java to this.

 ```

-package io.swagger.handler;
+package com.networknt.apib.handler;

 import com.fasterxml.jackson.core.type.TypeReference;
 import com.networknt.client.Client;